astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

 Looks up a localized string similar to A blank value was passed for the argument of the 'uuid' parameter.
 This is not valid, as a non-blank value is required..

+<a name='P-xyLOGIX-Validators-Properties-Resources-Error_UUID_CannotBeZeroGUID'></a>
+### Error_UUID_CannotBeZeroGUID `property`

+##### Summary

+Looks up a localized string similar to The UUID passed cannot be equal to the Zero GUID.
+We take this to mean the corresponding entity has not been involved in a transaction; however, this value cannot be used for a REST API request..

 <a name='P-xyLOGIX-Validators-Properties-Resources-Error_UUID_InvalidFormat'></a>
 ### Error_UUID_InvalidFormat `property`